rnpgp/rnp/src/examples/README.md

 * sign : shows how to sign messages, using the key(s) from loaded keyring

+* verify : shows how to verify signed messages, using dynamic keys fetching (sample key provider implementation)

 Examples are built together with rnp library, and are available in `src/examples` directory of your build folder.

 ## generate